hyperledger-labs/perun-doc/source/concepts/protocols_funding_withdrawal.rst

 If a sub-channel was not finalized through off-chain transaction, then the balances will have been withdrawn back in the parent ledger channel, when the parent ledger channel was concluded on the blockchain.
-See :ref:`for_other_cases` section in settle phase for more details.
+See :ref:`settling_on_the_blockchain` section in settle phase for more details.

 Virtual channel
 ===============